Mozambique Country Summary

 Economy

-Mozambique possesses significant economic potential due to its extensive coastline, deep-water ports, and rich natural resources, including coal and natural gas.
-However, the country faces substantial challenges such as corruption, high interest rates, poor infrastructure, and an insurgency in the northern Cabo Delgado Province, which hampers investment and economic growth.
-Recent government reforms aim to improve the business environment, but issues like labor laws and a lack of skilled workers continue to pose obstacles.
+Mozambique has significant economic potential due to its extensive coastline, deep-water ports, and rich natural resources, including coal and natural gas.
+However, the economy faces challenges such as high interest rates, corruption, and poor infrastructure, which hinder investment and growth.
+Despite these issues, the government has made efforts to improve the business environment through reforms and partnerships with international organizations.

-Mozambique's investment climate is characterized by significant potential due to its natural resources, deep-water ports, and agricultural opportunities.
-However, challenges such as corruption, high interest rates, poor infrastructure, and labor laws that complicate hiring practices hinder foreign investment.
-The government has made efforts to improve the business environment through reforms, including a revised investment law that aims to attract foreign direct investment.
+Mozambique presents significant investment potential due to its extensive natural resources, deep-water ports, and favorable agricultural conditions.
+However, the investment climate is hindered by challenges such as corruption, high interest rates, poor infrastructure, and a workforce lacking advanced skills.
+Recent government reforms aim to improve the business environment, including a revised investment law that introduces new tax incentives and facilitates land use rights, although implementation regulations are still pending.

 Buy Full Mozambique Report